DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 is an omission in many European cities, but in Amsterdam it is an insult to the city's history.
-It is no exaggeration to say that the contemporary art and culture scenes owe a substantial part of their existence to the past and—now illegal—present squatter scenes and their adjacent networks.
+It is no exaggeration to say that the contemporary art and culture scenes owe a substantial part of their existence to the past and — now illegal — present squatter scenes and their adjacent networks.

 Someone who understood this very well was the American geographer Edward